DSXiangLi/DecryptPrompt/README.md

 ### Survey
+- A Survey of Large Language Models
 - Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing :star:
 - Paradigm Shift in Natural Language Processing
 - Pre-Trained Models: Past, Present and Future

 ### LLM Ability Analysis & Probing
+- Sparks of Artificial General Intelligence: Early experiments with GPT-4
 - How does in-context learning work?
 A framework for understanding the differences from traditional supervised learning
 - Why can GPT learn in-context?
 Language Model Secretly Perform Gradient Descent as Meta-Optimizers
 - Emerging Ability of Large Language Models